Are you suffering from bloating and painful gas after hysterectomy?

 - Dried fruit – dried apricots, prunes, pears

-Carbonated beverages or soft drinks contain air bubbles which are swallowed along with drinking.
+Carbonated beverages or soft drinks contain air bubbles which are swallowed along with drinking the liquid.

-Try to avoid or minimize your intake of soft drinks during your hysterectomy recovery to minimize wind pain or gas after hysterectomy surgery.
+Try to avoid or minimize your intake of soft drinks during your hysterectomy recovery to minimize wind pain or gas pain.